Jill Roord: Arsenal

-VfL Wolfsburg, 2021–present
+VfL Wolfsburg

-On 10 May 2021, It was announced that Roord would be joining Frauen-Bundesliga side VfL Wolfsburg in the summer from Arsenal for an undisclosed fee, Roord signed a contract with Wolfsburg until 2024.
-On 12 September Roord scored her first goal for VfL Wolfsburg in a league match against SC Sand a game they would win 4-0.
+On 10 May 2021, It was announced that Roord would be joining Bundesliga side VfL Wolfsburg in the summer from Arsenal for an undisclosed fee, Roord signed a contract with Wolfsburg until 2024.
+On 12 September, Roord scored her first goal for VfL Wolfsburg in a league match against SC Sand a game they would win 4-0.

+Manchester City

+On 6 July 2023, it was announced that Roord had signed for English WSL club Manchester City on a three-year deal.
+Her transfer fee was reported to be in excess of £300,000, making her the most expensive signing in the club's history.
+On 24 January 2024, Roord suffered an anterior cruciate ligament injury during a 2–1 FA Women's League Cup win against Manchester United.

+She returned from injury on September 29, 2024 for the 1–0 victory against Brighton, and scored her first goal since returning on October 20; a 70th minute winner in a 2–1 victory against Aston Villa.
+The attacking midfielder scored again in both of the following games, stating, "Physically, I feel stronger and fitter than I have ever been."
+Across her two seasons with Man City, Roord scored 14 goals and registered six assists in 47 appearances.

+Return to FC Twente

+On 24 May 2025, Dutch champions FC Twente announced the signing of Roord from Manchester City on a three-year contract.
+The transfer saw Roord return to the club where she began her professional career and to her homeland of the Netherlands after eight years playing abroad.
+She cited "not being able to be with family and friends" as a reason for needing to "move back home" to Twente.

 International career

+Youth

-Roord has represented the Netherlands on the senior national team and various youth national teams including the under-19, under-17, under-16, and under-15 squads.
-Roord completed at and won the UEFA Women's Under-19 Championship in 2014.
+Roord has represented the Netherlands in every youth national teams including the under-19, under-17, under-16, and under-15 squads.
+Roord competed at and won the UEFA Under-19 Championship in 2014.

-Senior national team, 2015–present
+Senior

 She made her debut for the senior team on 7 February 2015 during a match against Thailand.
-In May 2015, she was named to the 23-player roster called to represent Netherlands at the 2015 FIFA Women's World Cup.
-In June 2017, she was in the 23-player squad that won the UEFA Women's Euro 2017, a historical first for the Netherlands.
+In May 2015, she was named to the 23-player roster called to represent Netherlands at the 2015 FIFA World Cup.
+In June 2017, she was in the 23-player squad that won the UEFA Euro 2017, a historical first for the Netherlands.
 After the tournament ended, Roord and her teammates were honoured by the Prime Minister and the Minister of Sport and made Knights of the Order of Orange-Nassau.